 Chouteau County, MT Courthouse

 The following dates indicates what vital, land, probate, and court records are in Chouteau county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Chouteau County Clerk and Recorder has Birth / Death Records from 1895 and Land Records from 1865.
 The County Clerk and Recorder responsibilities include but are not limited to, recording and maintaining the majority of all the legal documents relating to real estate records, land descriptions, plats and surveys, county birth and death records and the records of the Board of County commissioners.

 - Chouteau County Clerk of District Court has Marriage / Divorce Records from 1882, Probate Records from 1865 and Court Records from 1865.
 The County Clerk of District Court is responsible for all District Court records.
 These records include Adoption, Civil, Criminal, Dependent Neglect, Domestic Relations, Guardianship, Juvenile, Paternity, Probate and Sanity cases.
 The clerk also issues, files and records all Madison County Marriage license applications and license.